-- 1. Disconnect the webcam module cable (1) from the system board. - Carefully disconnect the WWAN module antenna cables (2) from the WWAN module. - NOTE: Computer models have up to four WWAN module antenna cables.
+- 1. Disconnect the webcam cable (1) from the system board. - 2.
+Carefully disconnect the WWAN module antenna cables (2) from the WWAN module. - NOTE: Computer models have one to four WWAN module antenna cables.
 The antenna cables have tags that identify them with a number that corresponds to a terminal on the WWAN module.
-Connect the antenna cable to the corresponding WWAN module terminal.

-3. Release the WWAN module antenna cables and the webcam module cable from the retention clips (3) that are built into the cable retainer.
+Connect the antenna cable to the corresponding WWAN module terminal. - Release the webcam cable and WWAN module antenna cables from the retention clips (3) that are built into the cable retainer.

 - 4. Disconnect the display panel cable (1) from the system board. - 5.
-Carefully disconnect the WLAN module antenna cables (2) from the WLAN module.

-Computer models have either one or two WLAN module antenna cables.
+Carefully disconnect the WLAN module antenna cables from the WLAN module (2). - NOTE: Computer models have either one or two WLAN module antenna cables.
 On models with two antenna cables, the #1 white WLAN module antenna cable connects to the WLAN module #1 Main terminal.
 The #2 black WLAN module antenna cable connects to the WLAN module #1 Aux terminal.

-6. Release the display panel cable and the WLAN module antenna cables from the retention clips (3) that are built into the cable retainer.
+6. Release the display panel cable and the WLAN module antenna cables from the retention clips (3) that are built into the computer.

-7. Remove the six Phillips M2.5 \times 4.7 screws that secure the display assembly to the computer.
+7. Remove the seven Phillips $M2.5 \times 4.9$ screws that secure the display assembly to the computer.

 - 8. Swing the display hinges (1) up and back as far as they will go. - 9.
-Open the display assembly (2) to a 90-degree angle. - 10.
-Separate the computer (3) from the display assembly.
+Open the display assembly (2) as far as it will open.